Ukranian Personality Traits (A Complete Guide)

-This has resulted in a community who depend on their own assets and are aware of the potential for threats from the outside world.
+This has resulted in a community that depends on its own assets and is aware of the potential for threats from the outside world.
 Instead of a straight answer, a question will be asked in response to a question.

 Value For Relationships

 Family and friends are more valuable than work and professions.
 Personal relationships provide protection from life’s threats and challenges because they last a long time.

 Individual needs, such as providing meals for the household, finding proper medical services and scarce medicines for family members, and setting up a stock of provisions for the winter season, both demand time and energy.
 Survival is at the top of everyone’s priority list, and corruption is an accepted sin if it is needed for survival.

 Intimate communities, stressing collective self-help and solidarity, particularly in times of crisis, influence social life, a legacy of the peasant tradition when segments of the population assisted impoverished neighbours.
 When support is needed, friends and family will go to great lengths to support one another.